castwide/gamefic/README.md

 Let's take a closer look at the methods we used in the script.

-### require
+### script

-The require method in plot scripts is similar to Ruby's require method.
-It loads a script from your game's import directory.
+The script method in plot scripts is similar to Ruby's require method.
+It loads a script from your game's scripts directory.
 If the script doesn't exist locally, the program will look for it in the Gamefic library.

 The "standard" library provides a bunch of functionality common to text